okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-end-user-experience/main/index.md

 * There's a maximum of 10 DNS lookups in an SPF record.

-Okta recommends that your domain implement the [Sender Policy Framework (SPF) ](https://tools.ietf.org/html/rfc7208)to prevent sender address forgery.
-If you have already implemented SPF in your custom domain, update the SPF record to include Okta's mail servers.
+Okta recommends that your domain implement the [Sender Policy Framework (SPF)](https://tools.ietf.org/html/rfc7208) to prevent sender address forgery.
+If you have already implemented SPF in your custom domain, update the SPF record to include Okta mail servers.

 ### Add an email domain in Terraform

-Creating and adding a custom email domain takes several steps that must be completed in order.
-At least one of the steps may require waiting for up to a day.
-The steps are:
+Creating and adding a custom email domain takes several steps that you must complete in order.
+At least one of the steps may require waiting for up to a day:

 1. [Create an email domain resource](#create-an-email-domain-resource).
 1. [Update the domain with the `CNAME` and `TXT` records](#update-the-domain-with-the-cname-and-txt-records).
 1. [Request email domain verification](#request-email-domain-verification).
 1. [Test your email domain](#test-your-email-domain).

-Okta sends a confirmation email to your super administrators once your custom email domain is configured and working.
+Okta sends a confirmation email to your super administrators after your custom email domain is configured and working.

 ### Create an email domain resource

 1. Add an [email_domain](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/email_domain) resource.

 1. Set the `brand_id` to your brand's ID.
-For multibrand customization, set the `brand_id` argument to the ID for the brand to associate with the new email domain.
+For multibrand customization, set the `brand_id` argument to the ID for the brand to associate it with the new email domain.

     ```hcl
     data "okta_brands" "test" {